Edzelf/Esp-radio/README.md

 # Esp-radio
 Internet radio based on Esp8266 and VS1053.
 Will compile in Arduino IDE.
 New version 24-may-2017.

+NOTES:
-WARNING: If you are using V2.4.0 of the core library: set IwIP Variant to "V1.4 Prebuilt" in the Tools of the IDE.
+- If you are using V2.4.0 of the core library: set IwIP Variant to "V1.4 Prebuilt" in the Tools of the IDE.
+- The radio will NOT play AACP streams.

 Features:
 -	Can connect to thousands of Internet radio stations that broadcast MP3 or Ogg audio streams.